phetsims/geometric-optics/doc/implementation-notes.md

   FramedImageNode
 ```

+# 3D Perspective

-As mentioned above, the 3D perspective of framed objects and images presents additional implementation challenges.
-We want the optical axis and rays to look like they are passing through the framed object.
-This accomplish by drawing 2 copies of the axis and real rays, one behind the framed objects and one in front of the framed objects.
+As mentioned above, the 3D perspective of framed objects/images presents additional implementation challenges.
+We want the optical axis and rays to look like they are passing through the object/images.
+This accomplish by drawing 2 copies of the axis and real rays, one behind the objects/images and one in front of the objects/images.
 The copy in front uses a `clipArea` to shown only the parts of the axis and rays that are in front - see `OpticalAxisForegrondNode` and `RealLightRaysForegroundNode`.

 # Hollywood!